seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 # Unrecognized languages in use

-The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, Monday, October 24th
+The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, Saturday, October 29th

 - [ ] Arduino (partially recognized, can be detected by Linguist, but cannot be searched, inside a repository with Arduino source code, it willl be labeled as `other` but outside of a repository, it can be found in the language dropdown, and repository titlecard.
 However, attempting to sort by the Arduino language will just perform an `all repositories` search)
 - [ ] Amulet